Mastercard/xmlsignverify-core-java/docs/MessageSigningFlow.md

 **Step 3: Populate KeyInfo node**
 * Add KeyInfo child node to the Signature parent element
 * Build the X509Data sub node by populating the Subject Key Identifier (SKI) value from the signer certificate in the X509SKI sub-element
-* Assign a UNIQUE_IDENTIFY_VALUE to the attribute ìIdî of the KeyInfo element
+* Assign a UNIQUE_IDENTIFY_VALUE to the attribute ‚ÄúId‚Äù of the KeyInfo element

 Example Output XML node